marano/blog/_posts/2014-05-06-n-plus-1queries.markdown

 In this case, it's being executed not only 1 query to find 100 exams, but actually 1 + 100 queries to find the creator of each exam.
-This situation is very common, because the code above looks good at first sight, but behind the scenes doesn't.
+This situation is very common, because the code above looks good at first sight, but behind the scenes it doesn't.

 So, how do we fix that?
 With [Eager Loading Associations](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations)

-In our controller we specify wich associations we want to be loaded at the same time exams are being loaded from the database, using the includes method:
+In our controller we specify which associations we want to be loaded at the same time exams are being loaded from the database, using the includes method:

 {% highlight ruby linenos %}
 #controller